 - have a viable borrowing proposal which would have been considered favourably by your lender were it not for the current pandemic;

-- self certify that it has been adversely impacted by the pandemic;
+- self-certify that it has been adversely impacted by the Coronavirus (COVID-19); and

 - not be classified as a ‘business in difficulty’ on 31 December 2019 if facility required is in excess of £30,000.

 From 25 September 2020 businesses applying for CBILS will benefit from more flexibility on the date the test of whether or not their business is an ‘undertaking in difficulty’ is assessed.